 The Marsden/Gustafson Gallery at FilmNorth is a creative space that honors and celebrates the legacy of photographers Ann Marsden and Gus Gustafson by bringing diverse communities together and connecting artists across disciplines.
 With a focus on regionally-based artists whose work explores the intersection of moving image and photography, the Marsden/Gustafson Gallery is a forward-thinking space that puts into motion the adventurous spirits of Ann and Gus, welcomes experimentation, and encourages unique collaborations.
-Click here for information about our current exhibition.
+Click here for information about our upcoming or current exhibition.

 Former Minneapolis mayor R.T.
 Rybak says, “Gus and Ann did a remarkable job in capturing the faces of a special moment in time in Minneapolis.
 Those of us lucky enough to see to the other side of the lens knew they represented the very best of the values of empathy, and humanity.
 We are blessed that FilmNorth will preserve their legacy and make future generations aware of their important contributions to the Twin Cities’ arts community, which has spurred remarkable creativity from so many for so long.”
 FilmNorth Executive Director Andrew Peterson adds, “When we were exploring an inspirational name for our photography gallery, honoring Ann and Gus was the obvious choice.
 It will be a beautiful gallery that honors two beautiful artists.”